dacer521/dacer521/README.md

 - 👋 Hi, I’m @dacer521
-- 👀 I’m interested in ... computational biology, AI, SWE and that kind of thing.
+- 👀 I’m interested in ... computational biology, AI, and just generally learning about more aspects of CS.
-- 🌱 I’m currently learning ... html css js, python, C++, java (nrn) and lua
+- 🌱 I’m currently learning ... html css js, python, C++, and java
-- 💞️ I’m looking to collaborate on ... cool projects (ideally in python or html css js I have the most experience in those by far)
-- 📫 How to reach me ... here
 - 😄 Pronouns: ... he/him
-- ⚡ Fun fact: ...
-I'm the same height as Ryan Gosling

 <!---
 dacer521/dacer521 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.